ge8/docaas-devlab/README.md

 9. Play with the app in the browser.
 Make sure to at least **_create_** a deck and play a **_game_**.
 Notice the notification after creating the deck that now includes a much longer name.
 <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/long-name.png" width="70%">
+Note: you might experience slow APIs the first time to hit each API after a new deploy.
+This is due to Lambda cold starts <a href="https://github.com/ge8/docaas-devlab#My-deployment-seems-successful-but-now-the-app-is-slow
+" target="_blank">For more info: jump to the "My deployment seems successful but now the app is slow" FAQ</a>

 10. Go to the AWS Console > DynamoDB > Tables and check out the recently created items in both the **_decks-master_** and **_scores-master_** tables.
 You'll notice on the partition key **_id_** is much longer because it now includes the user's Cognito Identity ID prepended.
 <img src="https://github.com/ge8/docaas-devlab/raw/master/frontend/src/images/table-end.png" width="70%">